nikos912000/grpcdemo/README.md

 ### Metrics

-The app exposes an endpoint under `\metrics` where you can see a list of available metrics.
+The app exposes an endpoint under `/metrics` where you can see a list of available metrics.

 ### Traces